svanderbleek/twpgtwp/README.md

 Scenario: You are given an arbitrary computation device with input and output capabilities.
 You must boostrap a productive IDE for educational and exploratory programming.

+The goal is not to teach contemporary bare metal practices, but to approach any future or past system with proven methodology for bootstrapping a development environment on hardware.

 ### Prior Work

 * Taming the Tarpit https://mikeinnes.io/2017/09/13/brainforth